 Perfect Eggs Benedict

-For the Hollandaise Sauce, I started a small pot of water to boil on the stove and mixed the sauce ingredients together in a stainless steel bowl which later went on top of the boiling pot of water to become a double boiler (there is no need to go buy one!)
-Once the sauce was heating, the whisking began.
+For the Hollandaise Sauce, put a small pot of water to boil on the stove and mix the sauce ingredients together in a slightly bigger stainless steel bowl.
+The bowl is then put on top of the pot of boiling water to become a double boiler (there is no need to go buy one!)
+Once the sauce begins to heat, start whisking the mixture until it thickens.
 You really can not leave Hollandaise alone or it will not be the silky creamy sauce.
 Besides, it only takes a few minutes to thicken.

-For the Poached Eggs, I started another large pot of water, vinegar and salt to boil.
-When it started boiling, I reduced the temperature to simmer.
-Then I cracked an egg into a ramekin (a measuring cup will work too).
-Since I was making two eggs, I put another in another ramekin and then started stirring the water gently.
-When I had a small tornado happening in the pot, I dumped the first egg in quickly.
+For the Poached Eggs, start another large pot of water, vinegar and salt to boil.
+When it started boiling, reduce the temperature to simmer.
+Then crack an egg into a ramekin (a measuring cup will work too).
+Since I was making two eggs, I put another into another ramekin and then started stirring the water gently.
+When a small tornado forms in the pot, dump the first egg in quickly.
 While the water comes up to simmer again, keep the water moving, then put your second egg in.
 Keep them moving and let them cook for about 3 minutes or until the just begin to float.
 Remove and place the eggs on a paper towel lined plate to ‘dry’.